 Where to Stay:

 If you want to rent a house in an upscale master-planned community (think town center, restaurants, tennis court, pools, etc.), there are several options: Seaside is the oldest 30A community and still as charming with its new urbanism pastel houses.
 Watercolor is close by with options on both the north and south (beach) side of 30A.
 They also have a resort for weekend getaways and weddings.
 Rosemary Beach is on the far east side of 30A.
 Instead of the pastel houses, you will find something more reminiscent to Carmel, California with stucco and wood sided homes and their single-shake roofs and lots of meandering paths throughout.
-Alys Beach is the newest master-planned community known for its stunning white houses.
+Alys Beach is the a master-planned community known for its stunning white houses.

 More house/condo rental options:

 The Pearl at Rosemary Beach or Watercolor Resort are both luxury hotels perfect for a couples getaway or a wedding weekend.
 But there are a few hotel options, too.
-The Rosemary Beach Inn ha 11 rooms and is steps away from the beach.
+The Rosemary Beach Inn has 11 rooms and is steps away from the beach.
 And the Highland House Bed & Breakfast in Blue Mountain Beach is a cute option, too.

 What to Do: